DLibatique/GREK101-F21/docs/textbook/01-verbs/overview.md

     * **imperfect** tense indicates that the action of the verb occurred continuously, over a period of time, in the past.
 Note the difference between the **aorist** and the **imperfect**; the former is a single point, like a photograph, while the latter takes place over a period of time, like a video.
     * **present** tense indicates that the action of the verb is happening *now*.
     * **future** tense indicates that the action of the verb will occur later but hasn't happened yet.
     * **perfect** tense indicates that the action of the verb occurred in the past with lasting effects into the present.
-For example, "he died" -- he died at a point in the past, but he is still dead today.
+For example, "he *has died*" -- he died at a point in the past, but he is still dead today.
     * **pluperfect** tense indicates that the action of the verb occurred *before* another event in the past but had lasting effects into that past moment.
-For example, "he had died before the war ended" -- his death came before the war ended, and he was still dead when the war did end.
+For example, "he *had died* before the war ended" -- his death came before the war ended, and he was still dead when the war did end.
     * **future perfect** tense indicates that the action of the verb will have occurred *before* another event in the future but will have lasting effects into that future moment.
-For example, "he will have died before the war will end" -- his death will come before the war's end, and it will last into that future moment.
+For example, "he *will have died* before the war will end" -- his death will come before the war's end, and it will last into that future moment.
 <br><br>
 4. **voice**.
 The **voice** of a verb indicates the relationship of the subject to the action of the verb.
   * The verb's voice is **active** if the subject *performs* the action of the verb.
 For example, "The boy **loves** the girl."
 The boy performs the action of loving.